Americas · North America · Caribbean · Latin America

 Canada occupies a pragmatic middle ground: FINTRAC MSB registration is free and nationwide, but requires a full AML compliance program under the Proceeds of Crime Money Laundering and Terrorist Financing Act (PCMLTFA).
 Latin America is rapidly developing — El Salvador made history with Bitcoin legal tender status (later modified) and a formal Digital Assets Law; Panama passed digital asset legislation in 2022; Brazil, Mexico, and Argentina are building frameworks.

-For international crypto businesses, the Americas present three strategic entry points: (1) Build for the US market, accepting the highest compliance burden in the world; (2) Register in Canada for a credible, low-cost North American base; or (3) Establish in a Caribbean offshore jurisdiction for a globally-recognized, tax-efficient structure that serves markets outside the US.
+For international crypto businesses, the Americas present three strategic entry points: (1) Build for the US market, accepting the highest compliance burden in the world; (2) Register in Canada for a credible, low-cost North American base; or (3) Establish in a Caribbean offshore jurisdiction for a globally-recognised, tax-efficient structure that serves markets outside the US.

 Americas Crypto Licensing — Three Regulatory Tiers